Originally published January 25, 2012

-Alexandra Anna Kelikian, 23, of Winnetka, was issued a local ordinance ticket and charged with retail theft by deception after she allegedly tried to return $100.12 worth of groceries she had not purchased to Whole Foods on Monday, Jan.
+A Winnetka woman was issued a local ordinance ticket and charged with retail theft by deception after she allegedly tried to return $100.12 worth of groceries she had not purchased to Whole Foods on Monday, Jan.
 16, police reported.
-Kelikian was seen taking price tags off of items, replacing them with tags from her pocket and putting them in a shopping cart, according to police.
+She was seen taking price tags off of items, replacing them with tags from her pocket and putting them in a shopping cart, according to police.
 She then displayed a receipt that listed the 20 items in her cart and asked for a refund, according to the report.

 Brandon Hutchins, 22, of Milwaukee, WI, was arrested and charged with retail theft Monday, Jan.
 16, at Neiman Marcus after he allegedly took a pair of $147 True Religion jeans from the store without paying for them, police reported.